Bob-Playground/WWDC-Stuff/2019/423-Optimizing-App-Launch/Optimizing-App-Launch-Edited.md

 Now we're ready to take some measurements.

+## Use XCTest
-We can leverage the new XCTest for app launce performance in Xcode 11.

-With just a few lines of code, Xcode will launch your app repeatedly and then provide statistical results about how it performs.
+**We can leverage the new XCTest for app launce performance in Xcode 11.** With just a few lines of code, Xcode will launch your app repeatedly and then provide **statistical results** about how it performs.

 We'll talk about this more later.

+# 3. Improve launch

-So, now we've talked about what launch is and how to measure it, let's talk a little bit about how to improve it.
+So, now we've talked about what launch is and how to measure it, let's talk a little bit about **how to improve** it.

-When you're reviewing your app's launch both in code and in instruments, you should keep these three tips and tricks in mind.
+When you're reviewing your app's launch both in code and in instruments, you should keep these **three tips and tricks** in mind.

-That is to first minimize your work, then prioritize your work, and finally, optimize your work.
+- That is to first **minimize your work**,
+- then **prioritize your work**,
+- and finally, **optimize your work**.

+## Steps

+### Minimize your work

-When minimizing work, you should be deferring anything unrelated to generating the first frame.
+When minimizing work, you should be **deferring** anything unrelated to generating the first frame.

-That means deferring things like undisplayed views or pre-warming features that are not yet used.
+That means **deferring things like undisplayed views or pre-warming features that are not yet used**.

-You should also avoid blocking the main thread, either with network I/O, file I/O, or more, as this will affect launch.
+You should also **avoid blocking the main thread, either with network I/O, file I/O**, or more, as this will affect launch.

 Move it to a background thread.

-Finally, you should take care to reduce your memory usage.
+Finally, you should take care to **reduce your memory usage**.
 Allocating and manipulating memory can take time.

+### Prioritize your work

 Next, prioritize your work.

 This is when you should make sure that work is scheduled at the right quality of service.

-Now in iOS 13, we've made some exciting optimizations to the Scheduler to make your apps launch even faster.
-But that means it's more critical than ever to preserve priority issue propagate work across threads.
+Now in *iOS 13*, we've made some exciting optimizations to the **Scheduler** to make your apps launch even faster.
+But that means **it's more critical than ever to preserve priority issue propagate work across threads**.

-You should take a look at Modernizing Grand Central Dispatch Usage from WW 2017, which goes into depth about how to handle concurrency correctly.
+You should take a look at **Modernizing Grand Central Dispatch Usage** from **WW 2017** ( https://developer.apple.com/videos/play/wwdc2017/706/ ), which goes into depth about how to handle concurrency correctly.

+### Optimizing work

 Finally, we have optimizing work.